ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val f : [< `A | `B | `C | `F ] -> string = <fun>
 ```

 This is not a dynamic type check.
-The `#foo` pattern is almost a macro, it is shortcut to avoid writting all the patterns.
+The `#foo` pattern is almost a macro, it is a shortcut to avoid writting all the patterns.

 ## Aliased, Parametrized and Recursive Polymorphic Variants